assaf/zombie/doc/API.md

 There are two mechanisms to determine completion of processing.
 You can tell the browser to give up after certain time by passing the duration as first argument, or by setting the browser option `waitFor`.
-The default value is 500, since waiting 0.5 seconds is good enough for most pages.
+The default value is 0.5 seconds.

 You can also tell the browser to wait for something to happen on the page by passing a function as the first argument.
 That function is called repeatedly